-Table 3 – eLoran required reading for service provision.
+Table 3 – eLoran required reading for service providers.

-The Evolution of eLoran
+The Development of eLoran

-eLoran is an enhanced version of the original United States Coastguard Loran-C system.
+eLoran is an enhanced version of the original Loran-C system.

-Any discussion of the difference between Loran-C and eLoran is complicated because Loran-C has been modernised at different times and to different extents in different parts of the World.
-The definitions in Table 4 are proposed to assist the comparison.
+Any discussion of the difference between Loran-C and eLoran is complicated because Loran-C has been modernised at different times and to different extents in different areas of the World.
+The definitions in Table 4 are used to assist the comparison.